 Budget

-NCALM seed projects do not provide any financial support to the student.
-NCALM collects and provides lidar data to a student only if the project is awarded.
+NCALM seed projects do not provide any financial support to the PI.
+NCALM collects and provides lidar data only if the project is awarded.

 Restrictions